qkunst/collectiemanagement/report.md

     shouldn't be publicly accessible
     shouldn't be accessible by QKunst
     should be accessible by admin
-  GET collection/id/artists
-    shouldn't be publicly accessible
-    should be accessible by QKunst having access to collection GET /artists/:id/edit
+  GET /artists/:id/edit
     should be accessible for an admin
     /collection/:collection_id